MiryMiranda/Discovery-AD-Miry/README.md

 # Data Analysis Task

-Task description and data for candidates applying to be a Data Analyst in the [Discovery department](https://www.mediawiki.org/wiki/Wikimedia_Discovery) at [Wikimedia Foundation](https://wikimediafoundation.org/wiki/Home).
+Task description and data for candidates applying to be a Data Analyst in Adevinta Spain

 ## Background